subquery/documentation/docs/quickstart/quickstart_chains/ethereum-gravatar.md

 ## Goals

-The goal of this quick start guide is to index all ethereum Gravatars created or updated on the ethereum mainnet.
+The goal of this quick start guide is to index all Ethereum Gravatars created or updated on the Ethereum mainnet.

 ::: warning
 Before we begin, make sure that you have initialised your project using the provided steps in the [Start Here](../quickstart.md) section. **Please initialise a Ethereum project**